5long/sup-wiki/Contributing.md

 ## Running from the "develop" branch

-To get the latest and greatest features, you need to switch to the next branch.
+To get the latest and greatest features, you need to switch to the develop branch.
 The Git way to do this is like so:

       git branch --track develop origin/develop
       git checkout develop

-The first command creates a local branch called next, which tracks the remote branch, origin/develop.
+The first command creates a local branch called develop, which tracks the remote branch, origin/develop.
 Tracking means that we can use commands like git pull to keep this branch up to date with the remote repository.